Skip to main content

 A Certificate is a one-year program generally requiring about 30 to 32 credits.
 Upon completion, a Certificate can prepare students for a trade or occupation.
 Often, Certificate courses equal the first year of a related Associate degree.

-What is an A.A. degree?
+What is an A.A.
+Degree?

 Associate in Arts (A.A.) is an Associate degree that is designated by many community colleges as a transfer degree.
 A.A. degrees offer students a general education in preparation for a bachelor’s degree program.